mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 ![implementation](images/automatic-configuration.png)

 The node will automatically configure all necessary data sources and mapping for you.
-If you need a more complex setup, just click on the **MindSphere Configuration Dialog** button which will lead you to the configuration dialog in the MindSphere, where you can create more complex configurations and mappings.
+If you need a more complex setup, just click on the **MindSphere Configuration Dialog** button which will lead you to the configuration dialog in the {{site.productname}}, where you can create more complex configurations and mappings.

 ![implementation](images/mindsphere-configuration.png)

 ### Step 4: Create and deploy the flow and send data

-You can use the node to send timeseries, bulk timeseries, events and files to MindSphere.
+You can use the node to send timeseries, bulk timeseries, events and files to {{site.productname}}.
 The templates for the input messages are listed below, but you can also just use the **Agent Information** button which will let you copy the corresponding template to clipboard.

 ![implementation](images/infodialog-templates.png)